 After turning off the number 1 highway onto the Kananaskis 40 road, it is nearly impossible not to mention the beauty of the snow-covered mountains.
 The majestic giants appear to be hiding secrets to be discovered by anyone choosing to embark on an adventure.
-Further past the 40 is spray lakes road that is even less travelled and not as touristy.
+Further past the 40 is spray lakes road that is even less traveled and not as touristy.
 This is where all the locals escape for pristine mountain adventures away from the tourists.
 Tucked within these wild Rocky Mountains is the hidden gem known as Mount Engadine Lodge.

-Situated in the Spray Valley Provincial Park, Mount Engadine Lodge offers all-inclusive luxury cabins, yurts, and tents a short distance from Calgary, Canmore and Banff National Park.
+Situated in the Spray Valley Provincial Park, Mount Engadine Lodge offers all-inclusive luxury cabins, yurts, and tents a short distance from Calgary, Canmore, and Banff National Park.
 Surrounded by the famous Canadian Rockies, our family could literally explore the moment we stepped outside.
-Breakfast, lunch, dinner and even après ski was all included.
+Breakfast, lunch, dinner, and even après ski was all included.
 This meant that we could focus on what was most important to us.
 Adventuring together as a family.

-Whether you’re a tourist or a local, Mount Engadine needs to be on your bucketlist.
+Whether you’re a tourist or a local, Mount Engadine needs to be on your bucket list.
 It is truly a magical experience and a great way to spend time together as a family or to rekindle the love with your special someone.
 If you are going as a family, then make sure to read my insider tips for families in each section.
 Here are 8 reasons why Mount Engadine Lodge needs to be on your Winter Bucketlist!

 Full Disclosure: Our family was given two nights stay at Mount Engadine Lodge to facilitate our review.
 All opinions and insider tips are 100% my own.